-However these techniques are currently only supported in Firefox on Mac, Chrome, Safari and Opera.
+However, these techniques are currently only supported in Firefox on Mac, Chrome, Safari and Opera.
 Depending on the font you are using, it is often the case that you won’t have a big need for font smoothing in browsers that don’t support these techniques.
-Hopefully as CSS progresses, we might see font smoothing become used across more browsers in the future!
+Hopefully, as CSS progresses, we might see font smoothing become used across more browsers in the future!

 Back in the time before the wonders of CSS, websites used to be built using tables.
 Websites would literally be built in one big table with more tables inside.
-These days we now have HTML5 and CSS3 which allow for more flexibility with building websites.
+These days we now have HTML5 and CSS3 which allow for more flexibility when building websites.
 Instead of tables we have headers, footers, divs, sections and much more to define content on a page.

-However there are still some uses for tables in modern web development.
+However, there are still some uses for tables in modern web development.
 They are particularly useful when displaying large sets of data such as sales data or timetables.
 Additionally, tables are still the basis for building an e-mail template.
-But in terms of web development these should be the only cases for using tables.
+But in terms of web development, these should be the only cases for using tables.

 In the world of web development, there is not a lot worse than finding a problem with your website when it goes live.
 No matter how big the problem is, it is there and you have to sort it out.
 To avoid this kind of nightmare, you should ensure that you thoroughly test each and every website that you create.